 I did it!
 I signed a new lease yesterday and I am now a proud owner of a new creative space…..finally.
-I have had many ups and downs in the past with studios and many disappointments, but I finally decided to focus on my goals, no matter .
-I realize that fear was my reason for not taking charge of where I want to go and to be, but that fear is now in the back of my pocket.
-I […]
+I have had many ups and downs in the past with studios and many disappointments, but I decided to focus on my goals no matter what .
+I realized that fear has been my reason for not wanting to take charge of where I wanted to go and be, but that fear is now in the back of my […]

 My sister, Kathy, has always been an inspiration to me.
 She is witty, loving, caring a great mother and sister and a creative at heart.
 We have both come full circle, embracing our creative interests we had at very young ages.
 I am so happy and proud that she has resurfaced once again creating and sharing her passion of creating art.
 Want to see more of her artwork? www.smallxpressions.com

 I am so excited to announce that I was interviewed by Chloe Touma from Montreal Rampage!
 Interview with artist photographer Nicole Small: “Creation of images that evoke emotion” Nicole Small is a Montreal photographer.
 She’s been working independently on several projects involving the “creation of images that evoke emotion.”
 Nicole Small [read on]